cperryk/intQuiz/README.md

 - **teaser**: String.
 A blurb that appears at the end to tease to another article.
 - **matcher**: Object.
 If this is set, this is a Matching Quiz, in which the user answers questions that matches him or her to one of a predetermined set of results.
 This object contains information specific to the matchmaking logic of the quiz.
 See *Matcher* below.
 - **auto_advance**: Boolean.
 If true, the quiz will automatically advance to the next question after the user answers.
 Default is false.
+- **collapse_questions**: Boolean.
+If true, the quiz will automatically collapse the question container after the user has answered a question.
+Useful so the quiz container doens't get too tall with the addition of the feedback container.
+- **collapse_choices**: Boolean.
+If true, the quiz will automatically collapse the choices container after ther user has answered a question.
+Useful so the quiz container doesn't get too tall with the addition of the feedback container.

 <h3>Question</h3>
 - **content**: String.
 Text representing the question.
 May contain HTML.